-The Food Network for Ethical Trade (FNET) started as a conversation between food suppliers and retailers about the need for a common human rights risk assessment and has evolved into 35 companies working together to identify their common human rights risks and work together to tackle those risks.
+The Food Network for Ethical Trade (FNET) started as a conversation between food suppliers and retailers about the need for a common human rights risk assessment and has evolved into 55 companies working together to identify and tackle their common human rights risks.

 Members are able to access a number of resources to support the development of a human rights due diligence approach, in line with the UN Guiding Principles on Business and Human Rights and the requirements of the UK’s Modern Slavery Act.
-Resources include a topline ethical trade risk assessment tool designed to identify risks posed by ingredients and raw materials and support companies to prioritise where to focus their resources along their supply chains.
-The Network also has three collaborative workstreams the objectives of which are.
+Resources include the FNET ethical trade risk assessment tool which identifies the human rights risks of ingredients and raw materials and supports companies to prioritise where to focus their resources along their supply chains.

-- Risk Assessment and Mitigation – to support members to rollout their ethical trade risk assessment and identify best practice actions to take in response to risks identified
+- Risk Assessment and Mitigation – supporting members rollout their ethical trade risk assessment and identify steps to take to prevent or mitigate (reduce) the risks identified

 What We Do

 FNET’s agenda is member-led, and members work primarily through working groups, as well as receiving technical support and coaching from the FNET Secretariat.

 Ad hoc collaborations emerge periodically where members can either seek support advice from others in the Network or can collaborate on key areas of interest.
 Recent examples include webinars sponsored by the UK retailers to support health and safety during the Covid pandemic, the development of the FoodFarmHelp site providing guidance and advice on Covid to the food industry globally, webinars on changes to Indian labour laws and a series of webinars discussing the impact of immigration rule changes on labour exploitation in the UK.

 Risk Assessment tool